Should the Lacrosse Final Four Stay in Baltimore?

 Many have often argued over which region of the country plays the best lacrosse.
 An argument consistently pitting Baltimore, Long Island and upstate New York against each other.
 To add to that, the talent level has also soared in areas like Philadelphia, Washington DC, New England and other areas in recent years.
 You can spend hours arguing over which region plays the best lacrosse and produces the best players, but you can’t argue that Baltimore is at the epicenter of the lacrosse world.

 Baltimore is home to the Lacrosse Hall of Fame run by US Lacrosse, the national governing body of the sport.
-Both are about to get a nice new facility and recreational stadium at Harbor Point in Harbor East.
+Both are about to get a nice new facility and recreational stadium at Harbor Point in Harbor East (Update, they are now looking to move to Sparks).
 Baltimore is also home to the two biggest lacrosse publications in the industry, Inside Lacrosse and Lacrosse Magazine.
 Many will also tell you that Johns Hopkins is the most storied program in NCAA Lacrosse and Homewood Field is considered the Cathedral.

 The Baltimore metro area also includes Division I programs Loyola, Towson and UMBC, with University of Maryland and Navy just 30 minutes down the road.
 Division I programs Mt.
 St. Mary’s, Georgetown and Delaware are also within an hour of Charm City.
 Many Division III programs are just as close and most would tell you that the Baltimore-based MIAA is the best and deepest high school lacrosse league in the country.
 Just about every day during the open NCAA recruiting season you will find lacrosse tournaments filled with many of the best club teams in the country and the best college coaches there to see them play at parks and campuses in the Baltimore area.
 The Under Armour All-American game is also held at Towson University and features the best high school players in the country.